How to Get a Narcissist to Forgive You: 10 Ways

 It isn’t exactly abnormal to witness a narcissist simply rebuff your apologies after you have mustered the courage to make them.
 They may simply tell you how awful you are or how what you did was the worst thing they have had to endure all their lives.

-If you are wondering if you should apologize to a narcissist, you may first want to consider this possibility before sending in that apology.
+If you are wondering how to write an apology letter to a narcissist, you may first want to consider this possibility before sending in that apology.

 2. Self-righteousness